 - Candidates will be expected to begin their examination on time and will not normally be permitted to start examinations/assessments late without the express permission of their Faculty/School.

 5. Faculty/School Responsibilities

 - Faculties/Schools should provide students with appropriate training on the use of the relevant online-proctored software for example by running a practice test.

 - Where online-proctored examinations are required by a professional body Faculty/Schools should clearly inform students of any specific requirements relating to the examination.

 - Faculty/Schools should provide clear written instruction to students prior to the start of the examination/assessment including reference to what physical/online resources can be used, whether communication with a third party is permitted and guidance on referencing requirements.

 - The Faculty/School Disability Coordinator(s) will ensure that reasonable adjustments are in place for students with disabilities, mental health difficulties and/or related medical conditions.

-- Faculties/Schools shall provide feedback on the examinations/assessment in accordance with the University’s Feedback and Assessment Policy.
+- Faculties/Schools shall provide feedback on the examinations/assessment in accordance with the University’s Assessment, Marking and Feedback policy.

 - Faculties/Schools will ensure that candidates have access to the relevant technical support required.

 - The University shall provide appropriate software for the use in online-proctored examinations.